 Staff should be aware that their employment imposes upon them a duty of care to maintain an acceptable level of safety.
 It is acknowledged that the behaviour of children and young people can become dangerous and physical intervention may be required.
-This is inevitably a high risk action.
+This is inevitably a high-risk action.
 Guidelines cannot anticipate every situation and, therefore, the sound judgement of staff at all times is crucial.
-This may mean not getting physically involved if this would put you at direct risk, but could include summoning relevant assistance.
+This may mean not getting physically involved if this would put you at direct risk but could include summoning relevant assistance.
 It is not acceptable to do nothing.

-Who may use Restrictive Physical Interventions?
+Who May Use Restrictive Physical Interventions

-Only "authorised staff" may use restrictive physical interventions within Etwall Primary School.
-The term "authorised staff" means any paid worker, or person who has been given lawful control or charge of children and young people by the headteacher, either on or off-site.
+Only "Authorised staff" may use restrictive physical interventions within (insert name of school) School.
+The term "Authorised Staff" means any paid worker, or person who has been given lawful control or charge of children and young people by the headteacher, either on or off-site.
 Authorisation may be on a long or short term basis for a specific event e.g. a field trip.
 Under no circumstances will the school give authorisation to other pupils (e.g. prefects) to be involved in the use of force.

-Authorised staff includes Teachers, Teaching Assistants and non teaching staff employed by the Governing Body who, with the authority of the Headteacher, have lawful control or charge of children and young people.
-It may include volunteers or students training to be teachers who are working at the school on a regular basis.
-Students and volunteers will only use restrictive physical intervention if the headteacher has explicitly authorised them to do so after considering their role, their level of training/experience and the context of the class.
-This will be recorded in writing.
+Authorised staff will normally include Teachers, Teaching Assistants and non teaching staff employed by the Governing Body who, with the authority of the Headteacher, have lawful control or charge of children and young people.
+It may include volunteers working at the school on a regular, or irregular, basis.
+Headteachers should explicitly authorise any volunteers who work at the school and who may be required to carry out physical intervention.
+This should be recorded in an appropriate manner.

-The headteacher will also ensure that all staff working at the school are aware of and understand what authorisation entails.
-The Headteacher will ensure that authorised members of staff receive information and Law and Guidance training.
+Headteachers will also ensure that all staff working at the school are aware of and understand what authorisation entails.
+The Headteacher will ensure that authorised members of staff receive information and training.
+This could be done by staff attending a Law and Guidance training session with a register of attendees and a copy of the course content being kept.
 A risk assessment may preclude staff from being authorised to carry out Restrictive Physical Interventions owing to medical or other issues.